sufyaanAlbertus/GADS7331_GJ2026_ST10436103_Pirate-Survival-Prototype/README.md

 ---

 ## 1. Project Overview
 **Last Watch** is a frantic, 3D isometric survival game rooted in dark-comedy irony.
 Unlike traditional pirate legends where you play the heroic Captain, here you are the expendable crewmate abandoned on a cursed, sun-drenched shore.
-Your "allies" have sailed away, leaving you to guard a mountain of gold you can’t carry against an endless tide of skeletal guardians.
+Your allies have sailed away, leaving you to guard a mountain of gold you can’t carry against an endless tide of skeletal guardians.

 ### Core Mechanics:
 * **Survival:** Defend the treasure against escalating waves of skeletons using a single, powerful Sword Sweep.